Anđeo Kraljević: Early life

-Since 1840, Kraljević was one of the leaders of the initiative of the Herzegovinian Franciscans of the friary in Kreševo who wanted to establish their own friary in Široki Brijeg.
+Since 1840, Kraljević was one of the leaders of the initiative of the Herzegovinian Franciscans of the friary in Kreševo who wanted to establish their friary in Široki Brijeg.
 Other leaders of this initiative were Nikola Kordić and Ilija Vidošević.
 At the time, Barišić had an uneasy relationship with the Bosnian Franciscans.
-The Herzegovinian Franciscans established contact with Vizier of Herzegovina Ali-paša Rizvanbegović who was granted his own eyalet by the Ottoman sultan for his loyalty during the Bosnian uprising.
-The Franciscans considered that they will build their own friary faster if the apostolic vicar would come to Herzegovina.

-The vicar of Čerigaj Ilija Vidošević wrote to Barišić about the idea of establishing a separate Herzegovinian apostolic vicariate, an idea also supported by Ali-paša.
-In 1843, Barišić returned from a trip in Albania and stayed in Čerigaj, where Vidošević helped him to establish a connection with Ali-paša.
+The Herzegovinian Franciscans established contact with the Vizier of Herzegovina Ali Pasha Rizvanbegović who was granted his own eyalet by the Ottoman sultan for his loyalty during the Bosnian uprising.
+The Franciscans believed they would build their friary faster if the apostolic vicar came to Herzegovina.
+The vicar of Čerigaj Ilija Vidošević wrote to Barišić about the idea of establishing a separate Herzegovinian apostolic vicariate, an idea also supported by Ali Pasha.
+In 1843, Barišić returned from a trip to Albania and stayed in Čerigaj, where Vidošević helped him to establish a connection with Ali-paša.

-In 1843, Kraljević was appointed a guardian of the Franciscan friary and parson in Kreševo.
-In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former monasteries to build a new one.
+In 1843, he was appointed a guardian of the Franciscan friary and as a parish priest in Kreševo.
+In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former monasteries to create a new one.
 In January 1844, Kraljević went to Široki Brijeg to serve as the guardian and prepare the construction of the new friary.
 On 23 July 1846, the cornerstone of the friary was finally consecrated and laid down.
 At the same time, Kraljević took care of the parish in Gradac.

 After three years of guardianship in Široki Brijeg, Kraljević was transferred again to Posušje in 1846 as a parish priest.
-The next year he was transferred to Veljaci, where he stayed for six years.
-As a parson in Veljaci, Kraljević also educated the children.
+The following year, he was transferred to Veljaci, where he stayed for six years.
+As a parish priest in Veljaci, Kraljević also educated the children.
 In 1850, he bought the land to build another friary in Humac, Ljubuški.